Last edit: , Invalid DateTime

 To better understand this page, we recommend you first read up on consensus mechanisms.

 Whereas under proof-of-work, the timing of blocks is determined by the mining difficulty, in proof-of-stake, the tempo is fixed.
 Time in proof-of-stake Ethereum is divided into slots (12 seconds) and epochs (32 slots).
 One validator is randomly selected to be a block proposer in every slot.
 This validator is responsible for creating a new block and sending it out to other nodes on the network.
 Also in every slot, a committee of validators is randomly chosen, whose votes are used to determine the validity of the block being proposed.
+Dividing the validator set up into committees is important for keeping the network load manageable.
+Committees divide up the validator set so that every active validator attests in every epoch, but not in every slot.

 The following provides an end-to-end explanation of how a transaction gets executed in Ethereum proof-of-stake.